An Algorithm for constructing Hjelmslev planes: The Objects Required for the Construction

 $\parallel$-classes $S$ and $T$ are orthogonal if each line of $S$ has exactly one element in common with each line of $T$.
 An affine plane of order $m$ has $m+1$ mutually orthogonal $\parallel$-classes.

 \begin{defi}\cite[III.3.5]{CRC} An \emph{orthogonal array} $OA(t,k,v)$ is a $v^2\times k$ array with entries from a set of $v$ symbols, such that in any $t$ columns each ordered $t-tuple$ occurs exactly once. \end{defi} Each symbol occurs in each column of the orthogonal array $v$ times.
 An orthogonal array may be obtained from an affine plane by assigning each point to a row, and each $\parallel$-class to a column of the array.
 The symbol in position $i,j$ of the array indicates the line of $\parallel$-class $j$ that is incident with point $i$.
+Alternately this structure may be considered as the dual of an affine plane.
+Thus a catalogue of affine planes also provides a catalogue of the appropriate orthogonal arrays.

 The three structures above may all be generated from a projective plane.
-However, it is not essential that the objects have any relationship other than size.
-There are open online lookup tables (eg. \cite{designtheory, sloaneOA}) for these objects, as well as many software tools for generating orthogonal arrays.
-Some of these objects may also be constructed using Galois fields \cite[\S VII.2]{CRC}.

-The construction of Drake and Shult \cite{drake76} uses the incidence matrix of a projective plane, for which each symbol is replaced by a submatrix which meets a set of conditions given by a semi-net with zings.
+However, it is not essential in the following algorithms that the objects have any relationship other than size.
+The construction of Drake and Shult \cite{drake76} uses the incidence matrix of a projective plane, for which each symbol is replaced by a sub-matrix which meets a set of conditions given by a semi-net with zings.
 The algorithm developed here is related to this method.

-\section{An algorithm for constructing $2-$uniform projective Hjelmslev planes}
+\section{An Algorithm for Constructing $2-$uniform Projective Hjelmslev Planes}